Deimos177/Deimos177/README.md

 Hello 🖖

-I am a full-cycle developer with over 4 years of active experienc in software development.
+I am a full-cycle developer with over 4 years of active experience in software development.
 I'm focused in API and microservices development, integration with external service and implement test cases.
 I currently work at Axway.